UniFreak/notes/Webpack.md

 help to split your code into various bundles which can then be loaded on demand or in parallel

+three way to do code splitting:

 1. Entry Points: Manually split code using entry configuration -> can lead to duplication

-2. Prevent Duplication: Use the `SplitChunksPlugin` to dedupe and split chunks
+2. Prevent Duplication: Use the `SplitChunksPlugin` to dedupe and split chunks. other related plugins
+    - `mini-css-extract-plugin`: splitting CSS out from the main application
+    - `bundle-loader`: split code and lazy load the resulting bundles
+    - `promise-loader`: Similar to the bundle-loader but uses promises

 3. Dynamic Imports: Split code via inline function calls within modules

+config: `chunkFileName`
+code: `import(/* webpackChundName: "lodash" */).then()`

+prefetching & preload

+## Lazy Loading

 ## Tree Shaking